 On a surface level, Truman’s views on limiting the power of the CIA sound like good sense, as we know how quickly blowback can happen against our foreign interventions.
 But in reality, they were ideas for an earlier and simpler time in our history.
 There came a point for the US, soon after WW II, as the Cold War escalated, where intelligence and defense agencies that do clandestine foreign operations simply had to emerge.
 These security functions were developmental, not evolutionary choices.
 The world just got too dangerous, and other countries own “cloak and dagger” activities just got too advanced.
 Truman’s views would be supported today by naive libertarians like Ron Paul, but they are simply indefensible in the modern world, just as are libertarian’s views about unregulated capitalism.
 What we need today are better run and more accountable intelligence agencies, not weaker agencies.
 Likewise for all the special ops these agencies and our Department of Defense also need and rely on daily, in service to national security.

 Whether we like it or not, Americans, with our democratic history, unique role in the world wars, and great wealth and technical expertise, have taken on the primary responsibility for maintaining global security.
-We’re now entering an era of superempowered individuals, loyal to no state.
-It would be both impossible and naive to prevent the growth of intelligence and special ops in our increasingly dangerous world.
+We’re now entering an era of superempowered individuals and small groups, entities that are loyal to no state.
+It would be both impossible and naive to prevent the growth of intelligence and special ops in our modern world with its ever growing potential (yet so far, not actual) danger.
 Our intelligence agencies work deeply with those of most other countries today, in all kinds of special ops that are intended to make us safer, and usually do.
 A whole bunch more transparency is going to have to emerge, and a lot more special ops will be needed before we finally build a strong sociotechnical immune system on this planet, one sufficiently robust to cover all the current shortcomings in our current systems.

 That doesn’t mean we can’t have more accountability for agency actions however.
 We could have more laws requiring the publicizing, with redaction, of each agency’s operations after some reasonable period of time, like 25 years, and even less redaction every 25 years after that.
-If what we do today doesn’t look good in the light of future generations, we can apologize and pay up for it then.
+If what we do today doesn’t look good in the light of future generations, we can apologize and pay up for it in the course of time.
+Feedback and eventual transparency are always necessary to improve any complex system.
 Hopefully we’ll see more reforms moving in that direction in coming years.